TransparentHealth/healthcare-trustmark/README.md

 URL
 ---

 The [URL](https://github.com/TransparentHealth/800-63-3-trustmark/) to this public Github repository serves as the Trustmark itself.
-The value of the `vtm` field shall be `https://github.com/TransparentHealth/800-63-3-trustmark/`.
+The value of the `vtm` field shall be `https://github.com/TransparentHealth/healthca-trustmark/`.

 Scope
 -----

 The is a [Vectors of Trust Trustmark](https://tools.ietf.org/html/rfc8485) based on [NIST SP 800-63-3 Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
+It adds one additional Identity Assurance Level to accomidate health care scenerios.

 It was created as part of an effort to establish a best practice for sharing digital identities in a healthcare setting.
 Entities who are operating or implementing [OpenID Connect](https://openid.net/connect/) Identity Providers(IdP) may use this as an implementation guide.
 While designed with US healthcare in mind, it is not healthcare specific.

 * Identity Assuance Levels (IAL) as defined in ([NIST SP 800-63A: Enrollment and Identity Proofing](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63a.pdf))